 Manuscripts submitted for publication should have been performed in accordance with the ethical standards laid down in the 1964 Declaration of Helsinki and its later amendments, and must contain a statement to the effect that all human studies have been examined by the appropriate ethics committee, and that all participants have given their “Informed Consent” to participate in the study.

-Reports of animal experiments must state that the “Principles of laboratory animal care” (NIH publication No. 85-23, revised 1985) were followed, as well as specific national laws where applicable.
+Reports of animal experiments must state that the “Guide for the Care and Use of Laboratory Animals (https://grants.nih.gov/grants/olaw/guide-for-the-care-and-use-of-laboratory-animals.pdf)” was followed, as well as specific national laws where applicable.

 The editors reserve the right to reject manuscripts that do not comply with the above-mentioned requirements.
 The author will be held responsible for false statements or for failure to fulfill the above-mentioned requirements.